Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 2. **Single interest or no interests** - Check if the class can work with a single interest and that the string output is different from the multiple interests string output.
 Instead of `my interests are` it should be `my interest is`.
 The output of 1 interest should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
 My interest is being a hardarse.`.
-If there are no interests then the output should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
+If there are no interests(empty interests array) then the output should look like this: `Hello, my name is Ryan, my gender is male and I am 30 years old.
 I have no interests.`.

 Mark this as Excellent if: